 1960 proved to be another landmark year for Eason.
 He was now 27 and well established amongst the British elite and had earned himself the nickname "The Fox", a name given to him by Henry Crystall who suggested that you never knew when and where Eason would strike in a race.
 It was an appropriate name that he would be recognised by for many years afterwards.
 Late in 1959 Eason had been asked by the New Zealand skating federation if he would go to New Zealand and take part in a series of exhibition races over a number of weeks.
 Unfortunately for Eason, work commitments did not allow this and Danny Kelly took his place.
 Shortly afterwards, Eason was again approached by the New Zealand skating federation who this time wanted to send over two skaters to train and race in Britain for a lengthy duration and who would subsequently skate for New Zealand at the forthcoming World Championships in Wetteren, Belgium in September.
 Arrangements were made and Mervyn Wybrott and Ian Hughes came to Britain and started to learn the ropes, as it were.
 Training with the Birmingham club, Eason took them both under his wing and effectively coached them and passed on his knowledge.
 Eason's input was to prove invaluable and have a profound effect on the duo.
 On 16th April, Wybrott finished third in the One Mile Championship on Brixton, becoming the first and only non-British skater (that did not have dual nationality) to be awarded a national Championship medal.

 By the time the World Championships came around in September, the New Zealand boys were looking for someone to act as their Team Manager.
 Whilst Eason would have been the obvious choice, his own selection for the British team obviously made this impossible.
 Subsequently, Cliff Stafford (later the father of multi-British Champion Chris Stafford and older brother to 1958 international Dennis Stafford) took on the role.
 The first day proved relatively successful for Britain.
 Danny Kelly managed a silver in the men's 10000 metres and Barbara Woodley a bronze in the women's 10000 metres.
-However, an incident in the men's 5000 metres would happen that would continue to be talked about even now, some 50 years on.
+However, an incident in the men's 5000 metres would happen that would continue to be talked about even now, decades later.

 Coming into the last bend Eason had the inside line.
 Outside of him was Faggioli (Italy) and Lachambre (France).
 As Lachambre was making his move, Faggioli moved across to block the Frenchman where the resulting collision pushed Faggioli into the side of Eason who put a foot inside the dotted track line.
 Out of the ensuing melee Eason exited the bend first and raced up the finishing straight, crossing the line first and firmly believing that he was the new 5000 metres World Champion.
 Unfortunately, the Referee did not see it that way and Eason was declassified to last place for his "infringement".
 Despite understandable protestations and appeals by both Bert Lamb (British Team Manager) and Henry Crystall (British Official) the decision to declassify Eason stood.
 Lachambre was proclaimed the winner, Faggioli second and an unexpected bronze medal went to Wybrott, capitalising on his friends unfortunate circumstance.